 Part-time student jobs are sometimes a necessity — especially with the rising cost of a college.
 Internships, seasonal jobs, winter/summer break jobs, and experience can all help pay for college or provide that spending money you need during the semester.
 Many colleges and universities additionally offer work-study programs to students who financially qualify; these might be part-time student jobs worth looking into.

-But remember: it’s important to balance study and job requirements.
+Remember: it’s important to balance study and job requirements.
 Before applying for part-time work, really sit down and think about the time and experience you have available.
 There are many pros and cons to working while earning your degree.
 Part-time opportunities such as internships can result in valuable networking experiences that could lead to jobs after graduation.
 While other part-time student jobs such as seasonal jobs and break jobs may not offer as many networking opportunities, they can work to increase your bank account balance.
 But remember that networking will be useful for finding a job when you graduate from college, so try to do your best in finding some contacts while working as part-time.

 Part-time student jobs can be stressful when trying to balance study and job opportunities, so it’s a good idea to find something you love and have experience in.
 Ideally, see if you can find a job that will let you study when it isn’t busy!
 Look into internships and seasonal jobs that hone your time management skills.
 It’s also important to think about not only the time requirements of part-time student jobs but associated costs such as getting to and from the job as well as anything clothing you’d need to buy to meet company standards.
 Make sure you’re getting the money and experience you need.
 Part-time student jobs look great on resumes whether they are internships, seasonal jobs, winter/summer break jobs, or experience.
 Do what you love — the rest will be easy.